The Legend of Five Goats: Names of places and buildings

-The Holy Dance of Five Goats
+The holy dance

 In Song Dynasty, people started to sacrifice live goats for the five gods, and the activity was held along with the holy dance.
-Modern scholars found the “Holy Dance of Five Goats” of Song Dynasty (in 1114) in Korea's classical book Jinzhuan Yigui, which is a typical official royal dance of Song Dynasty.
-Gaoli History and Jinzhuan Yigui recorded the performance of this dance: five dancers perform five holy goats, and the leader is the Queen Mother of the Gods, and there are two “Zhuganzi” who are responsible for the aside, and over ten persons who hold flags, joints, dragon fans and phoenix fans, standing on both sides to form a team for the performance.
-At the very beginning of the dance, the Queen Mother stands in the middle and the four “goats” stand aside.
-The band performs music—“Wuyun Kairui Chao”, the “Zhuganzi” then step into the stage and recite the ode lyrics after the music.
-When “Wuyun Kairui Chao” ends after being played twice, the Queen Mother comes forward, give a speech, and then back to the team.
-Then follows the music “WanYE Zhiyao Tu”, and the five persons perform the “Five Goats Dance”; then follows the melody of “Buxu Ziqu”, the five persons sing and dance, and the team standing on both sides will join the chorus.
-Finally, the “Wuyun Kairui Chao” music will be played again, the “Zhuganzi” and the Queen Mother give speech separately, then the performance ends.
+Modern scholars found the "Holy Dance of Five Goats" of Song Dynasty (in 1114) in Korea's classical book Jinzhuan Yigui, which is a typical official royal dance of Song Dynasty.
+Gaoli History and Jinzhuan Yigui recorded the performance of this dance: five dancers perform five holy goats, and the leader is the Queen Mother of the Gods, and there are two "Zhuganzi" who are responsible for the aside, and over ten persons who hold flags, joints, dragon fans and phoenix fans, standing on both sides to form a team for the performance.
+At the very beginning of the dance, the Queen Mother stands in the middle and the four "goats" stand aside.
+The band performs music—"Wuyun Kairui Chao", the "Zhuganzi" then step into the stage and recite the ode lyrics after the music.
+When "Wuyun Kairui Chao" ends after being played twice, the Queen Mother comes forward, give a speech, and then back to the team.
+Then follows the music "WanYe Zhiyao Tu", and the five persons perform the "Five Goats Dance"; then follows the melody of "Buxu Ziqu", the five persons sing and dance, and the team standing on both sides will join the chorus.
+Finally, the "Wuyun Kairui Chao" music will be played again, the "Zhuganzi" and the Queen Mother give speech separately, then the performance ends.